 The Company's website has become a key communication channel for the Company to reach its shareholders and general public.
-The website has a number of sections provide up-to-date information on Group's activities, Board Charter, financial results, announcements released to Bursa Securities, annual reports and company profile, announcements to Bursa Securities, corporate presentations and other information on the Company can be found on the Company's website at www.crescendo.com.my to further enhance investors and shareholders communication.
+The website has a number of sections provide up-todate information on Group's activities, Board Charter, financial results, announcements to Bursa Securities, annual reports and company profile, corporate presentations and other information on the Company can be found on the Company's website at www.crescendo.com.my to further enhance investors and shareholders communication.